 - feeling very anxious, depressed, sad, tired or angry

 - difficulties coping with everyday issues such as work or socialising

 - problems with sleeping and concentrating

 - relationship, sexual or financial problems

-Remember that many of these symptoms can be side effects from your cancer and its treatment.
-They are likely to go away once your treatment has finished, though it may take a while.
+Remember that many of these symptoms can be side effects of your cancer and its treatment.
+Though it may take a while, they are likely to go away once your treatment has finished.

 Always let your doctor or nurse know about any symptoms you have.

 You might be put off counselling because you feel it’s a sign of weakness, you are going mad, or you’ve failed to cope with things on your own.

 It is important to remember about going to see a counsellor:

 - can help you to cope and to feel better about things